ahammouda/opensource_staging/README.md

 django-simple-imports
 =====================

-##### Sponsor
-This project began with the generous sponsorship of [Bridge Financial Technology](http://www.bridgeft.com/)

-##### License
-BSD 2-Clause "Simplified" License.

-#### Prior Work
-There are a number of different tools which work to make import/export a generic problem for the django ORM, however the most popular library appears to be [django-import-export](https://github.com/django-import-export/django-import-export).
-I would highly recommend exploring this library while considering ours - they may be better suited for your needs.

 #### Overview
 A data import library for the django ORM.
 Allows for richness in foreigkey ('data dependency') constraint specification for imports, that other libraries struggle with (see prior work).